nicolas-cusan/breakpoint-helper/README.md

 Often times the the CSS breakpoints apply styling changes that need to be mirrored in Javascript, e.g. display cards in a slider on small screens (with Javascript) and as a grid on larger screens (without Javascript).

-**breakpoint-helper** is a thin wrapper around `window.matchMedia` that aims to make working with layout breakpoints in Javascript more convenient by allowing to reference the breakpoints by name instead of by value (`'sm'` vs. `765px`), providing a convenient API to set and remove event listeners on media queries and (optionally) share breakpoints defined in CSS with Javascript.
+**breakpoint-helper** is a thin wrapper around `window.matchMedia` that aims to make working with layout breakpoints in Javascript more convenient by allowing to reference the breakpoints by name instead of by value (`'sm'` vs. `765px`) and providing a convenient API to set and remove event listeners on media queries.

 ## Installation